-At December 31, 2022, the Company's mineral property interests balance totalled \$704,053.
-As more fully described in Note 2 to the financial statements, the Company evaluates its mining and mineral rights for impairment whenever events or changes in circumstances indicate that the carrying amounts of the asset or group of assets may not be recoverable.
-Management evaluates various qualitative factors in determining whether or not events or changes in circumstances indicate that the carrying amount of an asset or group of assets may not be recoverable.
+As described in Note 3 to the financial statements, the carrying amount of the Company's mineral property interest was \$704,053 as of December 31, 2023.
+As more fully described in Note 2 to the financial statements, management assesses its mineral property interests for indicators of impairment whenever events or changes in circumstances indicate that the carrying amount of the mineral property interests may not be recoverable.